davidgalvis95/patient-rest-api/README.md

 ###### Deploying/Running Flowchart
 The following flowchart compiles the above mentioned steps.
 While it is not continuous deployment, it is some kind of deployment in `docker` to be tested in local machines.
 ![src/main/resources/images/deploying-flowchart.png](src/main/resources/images/deploying-flowchart.png)

+It is worth to clarify that the application actually generates a volume for the MySQL db container, that ensures that the data will not be lost, to look at it on detail you can try running `docker volume inspect patient-rest-api_patients-data`.

 Thanks! :)